Miscellaneous utilities

 -

-...: quoted or unquoted character strings, to be substitute
+...: quoted or unquoted character strings, to be substituted and then concatenated

 - deparse.names.parsably